Gigi Hadid's 22nd Birthday Involved Zayn, Helicopters, and a Pink Wig

 The sisters were then joined by Zayn and girl squad member Hailey Baldwin as they enjoyed a day in the skies courtesy of a luxe helicopter ride:

-While on the ground, the 22-year-old enjoyed cake, a fabulous pink wig, and red roses—along with a kiss from her musician beau.
+While on the ground, the 22-year-old enjoyed cake, a fabulous pink wig, crushed velvet pants from Cinq à Sept, and red roses—along with a kiss from her musician beau.

 In a 'gram from Sunday evening, Gigi, in a pink blazer and tiny crop top, clutches a pink tiered cake that reads "Happy birthday Gigi" as her love leans in for a smooch.